-Metanoia Retreats
+Metanoia Retreats and Courses

-David Torkington’s Metanoia retreats for Clergy, Religious and the laity, are dedicated to Our Lady of Mount Carmel and use his books Passport to Perfection and Early Christian Spirituality as well as his FREE fifteen-video series on prayer and his free audio presentations of How to Pray and The Hermit, read by him on Radio Maria
+David Torkington’s Metanoia Retreats for Clergy, Religious and the Laity, dedicated to Our Lady of Mount Carmel, use his books Passport to Perfection and Early Christian Spirituality as well as his free fifteen-part video series on prayer.

-All are available on the websites.
+Also available on the websites.

-If you are a Parish Priest who wishes to run parish retreats for your parishioners, or a lay person wishing to lead groups of likeminded Catholics, or making the retreat alone or with the rest of your family at home , please contact our director, Sr Bernadine for more details at info@metanoia.org.uk
+If you are a Parish Priest who wishes to run parish retreats for your parishioners, or a lay person wishing to lead groups of likeminded Catholics, or making the retreat alone or with the rest of your family at home, please contact our director, Sr Bernadine for more details at info@metanoia.org.uk

-Metanoia retreats are for schools too.
+Metanoia retreats are for schools too

 Patron of Metanoia Retreats: